tchomphoochan/tchomphoochan.github.io/_posts/2021-06-24-sicp-is-cool.md

 -> 3
 ```

 Other than that, we can treat streams as if they are lists.

 Most list functions have a stream equivalent you can use.
 For example, `stream-filter` lazily constructs a new stream from a given stream which satisfies the predicate.
 Accessing the fourth element of `(stream-filter (lambda (x) (divisible? x 2)) integers)` (a stream of even numbers) will trigger the evaluation of the first eight elements of `integers`.
+The function `stream-map` lazily calls the given function on each element of the given stream to get a new stream: `(stream-map (lambda (x) (* x x)) integers)` creates a stream of perfect squares.

 This is different from iterators in Python.
 In Python, you have an iterator object which stores where you are and how it will continue computing the next values.
 You must call `next` every time to access each new element (or use Python's `for` loop which is a syntactic sugar), and you can't go back without creating a new iterator which may require recomputing certain expressions.